Hey, I'm

 84.51°

-I'm currently the lead Engineer in the Personalization and Loyalty space with an overall goal to mentor and create better engineers.
-I'm mostly focused on helping our engineers write better code, bake in quality across the development lifecycle and within our processes, stick to our methodologies, work better as a team, communicate openly and constructively, challenge norms, take ownership, be empowered, and foster innovation.
+I was the Lead Engineer in the Personalization and Loyalty space, with a mission to mentor and grow better engineers.
+I focused on helping teams write cleaner code, bake quality into every step of the development lifecycle, stick to solid methodologies, work as a cohesive unit, communicate openly, challenge norms, take ownership, feel empowered, and keep the innovation fires burning.

-Right now it's all about building out our machine learning platform that will allow us to quickly and safely deliver new sciences that hyper-personalize our customer's experiences in store, in app, on the the website, and even their delivery experience.
-This means hands on with model evaluation, orchestration, monitoring, feature stores, vector search, model registration/serving, and generative AI.
+My last chapter was all about building a machine learning platform to quickly and safely deliver new sciences that hyper-personalize our customer's experiences in store, in app, on the the website, and even their delivery experience.
+That meant getting hands on with model evaluation, orchestration, monitoring, feature stores, vector search, model registration and serving, and a dash of generative AI.

-Prior to this I had the opportunity to take the Kroger Precision Marketing platform from an idea on a whiteboard to a reality that generates hundreds of millions of dollars a year of alternative profit for Kroger.
-I had my start building out the capability to let CPGs identify the right customers and the right touch-points for their media campaigns, then spent a year discovering and evaluating growth opportunities for the product, and finally built out an analytic data asset to centralize and standardize 18+ billion media exposures.
+Before that, I helped take the Kroger Precision Marketing platform from a whiteboard sketch to a revenue engine generating hundreds of millions of dollars in alternative profit each year.
+I started by building the capability to help CPGs find the right customers and touch points for their campaigns, then spent a year scouting growth opportunities, and finally overhauled a massive analytic data asset to centralize and standardize 18+ billion media exposures.

 Western & Southern Financial Group